vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-heels-with-eyes-open-with-history.md

-The other exercises I do along with this are [standing-on-one-leg-toes-with-eyes-open](standing-on-one-leg-toes-with-eyes-open-with-history.md) and not-yet-documented dorsiflexion and plantar flexion exercises.
+The other exercises I do along with this are [standing-on-one-leg-toes-with-eyes-open](standing-on-one-leg-toes-with-eyes-open-with-history.md) and [dorsiflexion and plantar flexion](dorsiflexion-and-plantar-flexion-exercises-with-history.md).

 ## History